-Francesca de Quesada Covey, Partner at TheVentureCity and a former White House aide, has joined the team of the Miami-Dade County Mayor as Tech Innovation Advisor to help build a more resilient and inclusive tech ecosystem in the area.
+Francesca de Quesada Covey, a Partner at TheVentureCity and a former White House aide, has joined the team of the Miami-Dade County Mayor as Tech Innovation Advisor to help build a more resilient and inclusive tech ecosystem in the area.

 The new role was created following a $120,000 investment from the John S. and James L. Knight Foundation as part of its efforts to accelerate innovation in Miami, a fast-evolving international tech hub that is attracting world-class companies and talent.